208.453.9800

 Gears

-Past units were one piece forgings which suffered machining limitations.
-These new two-piece units allow for much greater control of tooth angles, pitch, alignment and more, while also featuring built in positive stops (shown at top) to virtually eliminate the possibility of ‘over-thrown’ shifts.
+Past units were one-piece forgings that suffered machining limitations.
+These new two-piece units allow for much greater control of tooth angles, pitch, alignment, and more, while also featuring built-in positive stops (shown at the top) to virtually eliminate the possibility of ‘over-thrown’ shifts.

 Countershaft

-Another critical aspect of the Magnum’s improved strength over the previous T-56 is the radically bolstered one-piece counter-shaft (shown at right, positioned on left).
+Another critical aspect of the Magnum’s improved strength over the previous T56 is the radically bolstered one-piece countershaft (shown at right, positioned on left).
 Strength benefits are obvious and abundant.
-This larger shaft not only resist distortion far better than previous designs, but also prompted the use of larger bearings in all critical support areas for extraordinary stability.
-The image at right also serves as another excellent representation of the increased face widths on the T-56 Magnum gears.
+This larger shaft not only resists distortion far better than previous designs but also prompted the use of larger bearings in all critical support areas for extraordinary stability.
+The image at right also serves as another excellent representation of the increased face widths on the T56 Magnum gears.

 Input Shaft